Mark Bayer's Motorcycle News Resource Pages

 Moto Czyse: a super sport electric motorcycle.
 It is a 500 lb.
 125+ HP machine.
 The founder has passed away so the motorcycle will not be produced.

 Fischer: a great looking sport bike but what a competitive market it was in.
 It's 650cc V-twin competed with the Japanese 600's in a very limited market.
 Even though priced competitively, the market was so small and filled with really great bikes, there was little chance of success.
-They seemed to have gone out of business, I dont have a year but it seems that it was around 2010.
+They have gone out of business, I dont have a year but it seems that it was around 2010.

-Confederate: overpriced, impractical, and I don't see any serious innovation.
-WHY a HD engine???
+CONFEDERATE: overpriced and generally impractical but cool.
+I personally don't see any serious innovation in the motorcycles.
+They no longer use HD engines which is good.
 It's just a unique motorcycle for someone wanting bragging rights!
-It doesn't compete with any current motorcycle which means that there is no genuine market.
-My suggestion, put in a Godet/Egli Vincent engine and make it a more interesting bike.
-A HD engine in a $50,000 bike, try selling a Kia powered Ferrari!!!
+It doesn't compete with any current motorcycle brands which are available which means that the market is small.
+My suggestion, put in a Godet/Egli Vincent or the Motus engine in the bike and make it a more interesting.
+A V-twin air cooled engine in a $70,000 bike.
+They continue building motorcycles in low volume.

 EBR: Eric Buell is a true innovator and worthy of recognition.
-His commitment and energy are driving this rebirth.
+His commitment and energy were behind the several "rebirth's" of the brand.
 His direction is clear and the commitment to a high level of development is inspirational.
-My recommendation: "buy an EBR" and support a true American genius.
-I think the brand has failed several re-births so there is an improbality that the EBR will return!
+The brand has failed in the marketplace several times so there is an improbality that the EBR will return though if you have millions to invest???
+Eric is now working on an electric motorcycle.